 However, I see on social media all of the time how others have certain rabbits that they do have to trim them.
 Our rabbits have a piece of wood in their hutch (which I’ll explain later), and I think that helps them grind their nails down some.

-So just pay attention to their toe nails.
-If they are getting long it is important to trim them.
+Just pay attention to their toenails.
+If they are getting longer it is important to trim them.
 Not only for your safety (because I’m sure they would hurt) but also for their health.

 Here is how you can properly trim your rabbit’s nails.